intermine/internships/guidance/students-applying.md

 ## Getting started

 - Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial or watch some helpful [videos](http://intermine.org/tutorials/).
 InterMine has lots of mines (see the [registry](http://registry.intermine.org/)), FlyMine is an InterMine instance loaded with fruit fly data.
 This is how people access data in an InterMine using the web browser.
 - Take the [Python](https://github.com/intermine/intermine-ws-python-docs/) or [Perl](https://metacpan.org/pod/distribution/Webservice-InterMine/lib/Webservice/InterMine/Cookbook.pod) InterMine tutorials.
 InterMine has [client libraries](https://intermine.readthedocs.io/en/latest/web-services/) in Python, Perl, JavaScript, R and Java.
 This is how people access data in an InterMine using the command line.
+We also have an early [JavaScript tutorial](https://hackmd.io/QvITbTCSQkKWYjE2i_Xj_w#) under development.

 Now you have a pretty good idea of how people use InterMine to search genomic data!

 ## Apply!

-- Here is the link to the proposal template.
+- We have an [InterMine proposal template](https://docs.google.com/document/d/1rvZG5SDqdvSTBxLrVy0JbVbs0A42rHToJwxHd89Hftc/edit) that we recommend you use.
-- The project description should have clear guidelines to help you write a successful proposal.
+- Your project description should have clear guidelines to help you write a successful proposal.

 ## Proposal Guidelines